Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/MIGRATION_GUIDE.md

 - The `include_field_elements` keyword argument is not supported with the `DocumentAnalysisClient`, text details are automatically included with API version `2021-09-30-preview` and later.
 - The `reading_order` keyword argument does not exist on `begin_analyze_document` and `begin_analyze_document_from_url`.
 The service uses `natural` reading order to analyze data.

-Analyzing prebuilt models like business cards, identity documents, invoices and receipts with `3.1.x`:
+Analyzing prebuilt models like business cards, identity documents, invoices, and receipts with `3.1.x`:
 ```python
 with open(path_to_sample_forms, "rb") as f:
     poller = form_recognizer_client.begin_recognize_receipts(receipt=f, locale="en-US")